IQSS/dataverse-client-r/README.md

 Note: The package attempts to compensate for any malformed values, though.

+Currently, the package wraps the data management features of the Dataverse API.
+Functions for other API features - related to user management and permissions - are not currently exported in the package (but are drafted in the [source code](https://github.com/IQSS/dataverse-client-r)).

 ### Data Discovery

 Dataverse supplies a pretty robust search API to discover Dataverses, datasets, and files.
 The simplest searches simply consist of a query string: